sekoyo/react-image-crop/README.md

 ## What about showing the crop on the client?
 I wanted to keep this component focused so I didn't provide this.
 Normally a cropped image will be rendered and cached by a backend.

-However here's a ready to use function that returns a file blob for the cropped part after providing some parameters you already have when you use this package:
+However here's a ready to use function that returns a file blob for the cropped part after providing some parameters you already have when using this package:

 ```js
 /**